chinapedia/wikipedia.abstract.en/Page/First_aid.md

 -   AQUATIC/MARINE FIRST AID is usually practiced by professionals such as lifeguards, professional mariners or in diver rescue, and covers the specific problems which may be faced after water-based rescue or delayed MedEvac.
 -   BATTLEFIELD FIRST AID takes into account the specific needs of treating wounded combatants and non-combatants during armed conflict.
--   Resusci_Anne_-_CPR_dummy.jpgHYPERBARIC FIRST AID may be practiced by underwater diving professionals, who need to treat conditions such as decompression sickness.
+-   HYPERBARIC FIRST AID may be practiced by underwater diving professionals, who need to treat conditions such as decompression sickness.
 -   OXYGEN FIRST AID is the providing of oxygen to casualties who suffer from conditions resulting in hypoxia.
 It is also a standard first aid procedure for underwater diving incidents where gas bubble formation in the tissues is possible.
 -   WILDERNESS FIRST AID is the provision of first aid under conditions where the arrival of emergency responders or the evacuation of an injured person may be delayed due to constraints of terrain, weather, and available persons or equipment.
 It may be necessary to care for an injured person for several hours or days.
 -   MENTAL HEALTH FIRST AID is taught independently of physical first aid.
 How to support someone experiencing a mental health problem or in a crisis situation.
 Also how to identify the first signs of someone developing mental ill health and guide people towards appropriate help.

 First aid services

-First aider of the British Red Cross accompanies parade of morris dancers at the Knutsford Royal May Day 2012|thumb

 Some people undertake specific training in order to provide first aid at public or private events, during filming, or other places where people gather.
 They may be designated as a FIRST AIDER, or use some other title.
 This role may be undertaken on a voluntary basis, with organisations such as the Red Cross and St John Ambulance, or as paid employment with a medical contractor